ogiewon/Hubitat/Drivers/http-momentary-switch.src/README.md

 - Click Save
 - Test your new device by clicking on "On", "Off", or "Push"
   - **NOTE: ALL OF THESE DO THE EXACT SAME THING!**
   - Since this is really just a Momentary Pushbutton device, all of the commads in it currently execute the exact same code.
 They all cause the HTTP request to be sent, as well as creating a "switch on" and "switch off" event.
 This allows other Apps to know this device has been activated.
-For example, in Rule Machine you could create a Triggered action to dim the lights when the "Watch TV Activity" is activated.
+For example, in Rule Machine you could create a Triggered action to dim the lights when the "Watch Apple TV" Activity is activated.
 I implemented the "switch" capability to allow these devices to be discovered by the Amazon Alexa integration.

 Here is what your device should look like: